parasomni/python-home-server/README.md

 Setup:

-- at first we have to create two files called 'key.txt' and 'token.txt' by running the setup.py script. the key file is very important because it includes the private key for the encryption. token.txt stores the user token which is neccessary to authenticate to the server.
-Add the token to a file calles valid_token.txt.
-It is a collection of valid tokens allowed to access the server.
-  All user tokens must be stored in valid_tokens.txt

-- next step is to setup the directories for the users.
-In line 263 of u-s-b.py you will find an array with four empty values ["","","",""].
-In it you can define the user directories.

-- now the setup is allready done.
-Copy the files u-s-b.py, key.txt and valid_token.txt in the same directory.
+- run the server-setup.py script.
+It will create the private key for encryption and generates the user token for authentication.

+- now you can run the server by executing the command *us*

 - the server script will create an err_log.txt file for errors occurred during runtime and a conn_log.txt file for logging incoming connections.